ar6841/FaceRecognition/README.md

 1) To run the program, add folder containing "EigenFaceRec.m”  and “Face Dataset” to the MATLAB path

-<br>2) Run "EigenFaceRec.m”
+2) Run "EigenFaceRec.m”

-<br>3) Enter the input image name in the MATLAB command line, add the “.jpg” or “.bmp”
+3) Enter the input image name in the MATLAB command line, add the “.jpg” or “.bmp” at the end

-<br>4) The command line will output the input image Eigenface coefficients $\overrightarrow{\Omega}_i$
+4) The command line will output the input image Eigenface coefficients $\overrightarrow{\Omega}_i$

-<br>5) Wait for the script to display all the relevant image outputs in order
+5) Wait for the script to display all the relevant image outputs in order

-<br>6) If the name of the file was entered incorrectly, re-run the program
+6) If the name of the file was entered incorrectly, re-run the program

 # Notes